Knee injuries are very common.

 - Difficulty walking (this is often attributed to the knee buckling or giving out)

-Small and partial tears will often respond favorably to nonsurgical interventions.
+Small and partial tears will often respond favourably to nonsurgical interventions.

 The doctor might recommend wearing a brace or knee immobilizer to keep the knee straight while it heals.
 Crutches might also be needed so putting weight on the affected leg is avoided.